dayton-outar/shillings/docs/MARKETING/README.md

 ![Buyer Personas Insights](/.attachments/buyer-personas-insights.png)

+The marketing strategy will initially be to,

+1. Start _smallest viable market_ by inviting a select few to experience the _beta_ version

+2. Continually improve customer profile (or buyer persona) and value proposition through better understanding of the buyer's journey for the product but behaviour of active investors in the stock exchange

+Once the product reaches the first _minimum valuable product_ milestone (meaning it can now be _monetized_), then it can be _publicized_ through the investment clubs and social networks.
+A public relations strategy would have to include going to meetings to showcase the product with an impressionable brand to occupy a space in the prospect's mind as a leader in a new category.

 ...
-So with all that in mind, here's a checklist of what to get done to be more confident of the marketing strategy needed for this product,

-- Build Buyer Persona

-- Prepare value proposition for each persona
+Things left to do,

 - Build infographic of critical processes in on-boarding and trading stocks on Stock Exchanges by showing overall landscape

 - Determine strategy for brand awareness

-- Start _smallest viable market_ by inviting a select few to experience the _beta_ version

 :bulb: People learn from each other.
 How can the product be designed so that people can learn from each other easily?